 Teacher/Student Ratio: (Including Resource Teachers) 12:1

 Lee High School currently has an enrollment of 712 students in grades 9-12.
 There are 189 freshmen, , 168 sophomores, 185 eleventh juniors, and 170 seniors.
 There are 2 Black/Not of Hispanic Origin, 4 Hispanic, and 703 White/Not of Hispanic Origin total students.
 62% of the students qualify for free or reduced lunch, and the average student daily attendance is 93.26%.

 Free and Reduced Lunch Ratio

 Lee High School student ratio for Free and Reduced Lunches are as follow:

 Lee High Expectations and Beliefs

 Lee High School has high expectations its staff and students.
 It is our goal to not only become fully credited, but to also become one of the leading schools in the state of Virginia by 2016.
-We operate our school on not only the district mission and motto of “Commitment to Excellence”, but to our own motto “Imagine, innovate, inform and inspire”.
+We operate our school on not only the district mission and motto of “Commitment to Excellence”, but to our own motto “Aspire, Expect and Achieve".
 Our mission statement, along with our goals is the foundation to our school’s purpose.

 The Faculty and staff of Lee High School will provide the highest standard of education to student of all ability levels to enable them to meet the standards of an ever-changing world.
 We will consistently provide updated technology and innovative educational techniques and strategies to meet the educational, vocational, social, psychological needs and interests of our students.
 We will strive to prepare students to be responsible citizens who have an appreciation for our democratic way of life.